DivineOmega/laravel-password-security-audit/README.md

 # 🔏 Laravel Password Security Audit

-This package provides an Artisan command to audit the security of your user's passwords.
+This package provides an Artisan command to audit the security of your users' passwords.

 Laravel Password Security Audit works by executing a long running process that checks your users passwords against a list of over 10k commonly used weak passwords.
 When complete, it outputs a report of